sxransh/ChocoBiz-Analytics/README.md

 # ChocoBiz-Analytics
 This is my first ever power BI project and with my current hands-on knowledge, I did my best.
+I have included the Excel and Power BI file.

 This Power BI project presents a sales dashboard with key insights into sales performance, revenue generation, and geographical sales distribution.
 The dashboard provides interactive visualizations to analyze trends and make data-driven decisions.